 Step 4 – Gather Your Ingredients for the Apple Crisp Topping

 Grandma may not have had the apple corer peeler slicer, but she did have these easy ingredients to make the crispy topping!
-All you need is 1 cup of all purpose flour, 1 cup of sugar, and one stick of butter.
+All you need is 1 cup of all-purpose flour, 1 cup of sugar, and one stick of cold butter.
 That’s it!!!

-Special note for my friends who follow a gluten free diet.
-The all-purpose flour in this recipe can easily be substituted with a cup of King Arthur’s gluten free flour.
 I highly recommend this flour as it is tried and true and can be substituted cup for cup.
-If you try it this way, please let me know how it turns out.
-As of this posting, I have not tried it for myself just yet.
+If you try it this way or have another gluten-free flour, please let me know how it turns out!
+Some of my g/f friends prefer almond flour for substitutions.
+I would love to hear what works for you!

 The Batter Bowl & Pastry Blender

 You can use any bowl, but I love this glass batter bowl because I can see the bottom and how my blending is going while I work.
 Of course, just like everything else, mine is ancient, but it still works!
-The newer version looks a little different, but I’m betting it will still do the trick just the same.
+The newer version looks a little different, but I’m betting it will still do the same trick.

 Another great read: Life Lessons From a Butterfly About Being Humble and Kind

-I bet at this point you’re not surprised to hear that all of my favorite kitchen tools come from the Pampered Chef.
-My amazing Pampered Consultant’s name is Lisa Lokken.
+By now, I bet you’re not surprised to hear that all of my favorite kitchen tools come from the Pampered Chef.
+My excellent Pampered Consultant’s name is Lisa Lokken.
 I love to help strong and entrepreneurial women in their business ventures.
 You can connect with Lisa HERE for any of your Pampered Chef needs.

 Back to Grandma’s Apple Crisp Recipe

 Place the slightly chilled butter in a mixing bowl, add the flour and sugar, and use a pastry cutter to cut the butter into the flour and sugar.
 It takes just a couple of minutes.
-You are looking for a crumbly texture.
+You are looking for a coarse texture for your crumble topping.

-When you get your butter all cut in and the mixture looks like a crumble, go ahead and pour it on top of the apples.
-Spread it out, so it covers the whole thing.
+When you get your butter all cut in and the mixture looks like a crumble, pour it on top of your apple mixture.
+Spread it out so it covers the whole thing.
 If you love cinnamon, go ahead and sprinkle some over the top.
-One of the best things about this recipe is that it is so forgiving!
+One of the best things about this apple dessert is that it is so forgiving!

 When your crisp looks like this, you can throw it in the oven for about an hour at 350 degrees.
 I use my nose to tell me when it’s done baking.
 You will indeed smell the crispy apple goodness as it bakes!

-Once it cools enough to eat, I serve it up with some vanilla ice cream.
+Once it cools enough to eat, I serve it with a scoop of vanilla ice cream.
 Yum!
 Nothing quite like it!
 My family can polish off this whole pan in just a couple of sittings between me, my husband, and my son.
 Eeek!
 But since it’s so easy to make, I can whip up another batch tomorrow.
 Good thing I bought enough apples!

 A little bonus story

 Thank you for joining me on a walk down memory lane today and creating an old family favorite recipe.
-I hope you and your grandkids will have fun creating this apple crisp for your family, too!
+I hope you and your grandkids will have fun making this apple crisp for your family!